abayor/CTF/python wrangling.md

 Here is my walkthrough for the python wrangling on picoCTF

-Firstly, I download the files, and saved it in a folder
+Firstly, I download the files, and saved it in a folder <br />
 ![Screesshot](./image.png)

 <br />